Peer Review Policy

 Referees are matched to the paper according to their areas of expertise.
 The review process is conducted in the strictest confidence, using a system of double blind reviewing in which both the referees and author(s) remain anonymous.

 The review process is time consuming.
-However, JPAID endeavors to handle all matters as expeditiously as possible, and aims for a three month turnaround from initial submission to receipt of referee reports.
+However, ADP endeavors to handle all matters as expeditiously as possible, and aims for a three-month turnaround from initial submission to receipt of referee reports.

-Once in receipt of the referee reports, the editors make a decision to accept the manuscript for publication, request revisions, or decline the manuscript.
+Once in receipt of the referee reports, the editors decide to accept the manuscript for publication, request revisions, or decline the manuscript.

-The editors evaluate each submission in light of the advice of the expert referees.
+The editors evaluate each submission considering the advice of the expert referees.
 However, the decision to publish or publish a manuscript is the sole discretion of the editors.